What Is RAG? Retrieval Augmented Generation for Beginners

 - If answer is not in documents at all: Say "This information is not in the provided documents"

-Never guess or use external knowledge to fill gaps.Examples of Good Refusals
+Never guess or use external knowledge to fill gaps.Refusal in Action

 Question: “What was our Q4 revenue?”